MauriceGit/Quaternion_Library/README.md

 # ToDo:

-When I have some spare time, I will eliminate the imageloader and replace it with my own.
+- When I have some spare time, I will eliminate the imageloader and replace it with my own.
     From this point on, this sample and library will be Open Source and free to use and distribute.

+- Translate all comments (at least inside the Quaternion-library) to english.